 Common Debt Service Reserve Fund.
 The Finance Authority has established the Common Debt Service Reserve Fund under the Indenture to secure payment of debt service on any Bonds issued under the Indenture.
-The Common Debt Service Reserve Fund was initially funded on January 14, 2011.
-In connection with an increase in the Required Common Debt Service Reserve Funding Level for the Bond Fund Year ended June 15, 2019, funding of the Common Debt Service Reserve Fund was augmented in accordance with the Indenture.
-Accordingly, as of June 19, 2019, the Common Debt Service Reserve Fund was funded in the amount of \$32,200,000.
+The Common Debt Service Reserve Fund was initially funded on January 14, 2011, and, as of April 15, 2020, the Common Debt Service Reserve Fund was funded in the amount of \$32,946,015.

 The Finance Authority shall determine, as of the end of each Bond Fund Year, the Required Common Debt Service Reserve Funding Level.
-The Finance Authority shall deposit the Annual Common Debt Service Reserve Deposit Amount with the Trustee in the Common Debt Service Reserve Fund within three (3) business days of receipt by the Finance Authority of the disbursement of the NMFA Portion of the Governmental Gross Receipts Tax distributed to the Finance Authority by the trustee under the Subordinated Indenture on June 16.
+The Finance Authority shall deposit the Annual Common Debt Service Reserve Deposit Amount with the Trustee in the Common Debt Service Reserve Fund within three (3) business days of receipt by the Finance Authority of the disbursement of the NMFA Portion of the Governmental Gross Receipts Tax distributed to the Finance Authority by the trustee under the Subordinated Indenture on June 16 of each year.